arjunvekariyagithub/KnowYourSubject-KYS/README.md

         - It is a centralized service which facilitates students to provide reviews about professors, course work and subjects they have studied.
         - We are planning to launch beta version of this project for University of Texas, Arlington student soon.
+        * This is only a sample code for the project for demonstration purpose

 ###Project activities
         - Requirement gathering, Designing Use Cases, Designing different UML Diagrams, Preparing UI and GUI considering ease           of User experience, Development and Testing.